 simpler than a

-Your team should discuss it and decide on the types of collections used.
+Your team will discuss it and decide on the types of collections used for

-Only then can you implement the methods to read and write the data.
+Only then can you implement the methods in the model to read and write the

-A working link to your group's GitHub repo used for this project and your individual peer ratings (see below).
-Your project's final version should receive a Git tag of “SearchEngine Project - Data”, so I know which version to grade.
+A working link to your group's GitHub repo used for this project.
+Your project's final version should receive a Git tag of “SearchEngine Project - Data”, in the master branch, so I know which version to grade.

 Be sure the names of all group members are listed in the comments of all files.
 You can use GitHub's issue tracker and wiki, email, Facebook, Skype, or any means you wish to communicate within your group.
-(It is suggested you hold short group meetings before or just after class.)
+(It is suggested you hold short group meetings before or just after class, in addition to the in-class time for group project work.)